googlearchive/androidpay-quickstart/README.md

 https://www.cybersource.com/register

 ## Generating a Public Key
-This sample assumes that you intend to use AndroidPay with the goal of processing on the CyberSource payment gateway.
+This sample assumes that you intend to use Android Pay with the goal of processing on the CyberSource payment gateway.
-As such, you will need to generate a public key and use it to obtain a blob from the AndroidPay service.
+As such, you will need to generate a public key and use it to obtain a blob from the Android Pay service.
 This blob is then prepared with additional data elements, where it can be forwarded to CyberSource using the standard API.
 For more information on this part, contact CyberSource.